 R v B and N (2017, unreported)

-Franck acted for one of two co-defendants jointly charged with the archaic offence of watching and besetting.
-The two had "locked on" outside the entrance to a hydraulic fracturing exploration site, which the Crown alleged had disrupted operations for the day.
+Two defendants were jointly charged with watching and besetting.
+The defendants had ‘locked on’ outside the entrance to a hydraulic fracturing exploration site, which the prosecution alleged had disrupted operations for the day.
 Both defendants were convicted following trial and were sentenced summarily, receiving conditional discharges pursuant to R v Jones (Margaret) [2006] UKHL 16.

 Activist charged in connection with monitoring of badger cull acquitted